PxslGames/lunar./README.md

 lunar is a **mod menu** created with the simple goal of fun.
 Developed by one person, Pxsl (That's Me!), lunar is packed with **59 mods** to elevate your gaming experience.

+> **Note**: While lunar is **not open-sourced**, you can still inspect the code using tools like **DNSpy**.
+This allows you to see how it works, ensuring transparency and learning without having full access to the repository.

 ---

 ## Features